 Let's be honest: most kale chips found in stores don't taste very good.
-Not these: They're as addictive as regular potato chips with a bit of a chipotle kick.
+Not these: They're as addictive as regular potato chips with a pinch of sea salt.

 Peanut butter and banana is my go-to pre-workout combo, so it makes sense that I'd fuel my long hours behind the wheel with Elvis' favorite snack.
 These are made with dehydrated organic banana and organic peanut butter.

 Beef jerky is the ultimate protein snack, but I'd rather bite into an all-natural, grass-fed version rather than processed "beef food" sold in convenience stores.